Shuvomoy/blog/codes/2020-03-19-how_to_create_a_simple_package_in_julia.md

 #### Structure of the package

 We can structure our package in two parts: source code in the `src` folder, and a bunch of test files in the `test` folder.
 We will use a julia package named `PkgTemplates` that will create the aforementioned structure automatically for us.
-For now, let us just briefly take a look at the main skeleton of our code.
+For now, let us just briefly take a look at the skeleton of our code.

 **1. `src` folder**: The `src` folder has the following parts.